Ritikace01/Ford-Fulkerson-Simulation-ReactJS/README.md

-# Ford Fulkerson Simulation created using React.js (and HTML5 Canvas)
+# Ford Fulkerson Simulation created using React.js and HTML5 Canvas

 The website has been currently hosted on https://fordfulkerson.herokuapp.com/

+Made by: Beeta Samad